Filesystem in Userspace: Operation and usage

 FUSE is particularly useful for writing virtual file systems.
 Unlike traditional file systems that essentially work with data on mass storage, virtual filesystems don't actually store data themselves.
 They act as a view or translation of an existing file system or storage device.

 In principle, any resource available to a FUSE implementation can be exported as a file system.

+The version of FUSE in Linux kernel includes various optional features that can be enabled to improve performance, including writeback (as opposed to write-through) caching and I/O passthrough.

 Applications

 On-disk file systems

 Conventional on-disk file systems can be implemented in user space with FUSE, e.g. for compatibility or licensing reasons.